codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.0.0.md

 ## Product enhancements

+-   Released ESLint 8 as a new tool and deprecated ESLint 7.
+For now, all repositories will continue to use ESLint 7 by default.
+(CY-5848)

 ## Bug fixes

--   Released a new tool.
-ESLint 8 and deprecated ESLint 7.
-(CY-5848)
 -   Fixed an issue that caused inconsistencies on the last updated date when listing GitHub repositories.
 Now, the last updated date is the [date of the last push to the repositories](https://docs.codacy.com/v7.0/organizations/organization-overview/#last-updated-repositories).
 (CY-5784)
 -   dartanalyzer now supports including the packages [lints](https://pub.dev/packages/lints){: target="_blank"} and [flutter_lints](https://pub.dev/packages/flutter_lints){: target="_blank"} in the `analysis_option.yaml` configuration file.
 (CY-5626)
--   Hide re-analyze button for repositories that are running analysis through a build server (CY-4205)
+-   The re-analyze button is now hidden on repositories that are running analysis through a build server.
+(CY-4205)

 ## Tool versions